adewes/pyview/README.md

 * *server* contains server scripts that implement a fully transparent remote control scheme for measurement instruments over the network using Python.
 * *test* contains various test scripts.

-##Usage

-The package is designed to be modular, so you can use most of the components individually.
-Check out the *scripts* directory for some examples.

 ##Terms of Usage

 The code, unless otherwise indicated in the source file, can be freely reused.
 Feel free to include a reference to this code if you reuse it in your own project.